-In this course you will be introduced to foreland basin infill dynamics.
+In this course, you will be introduced to foreland basin infill dynamics.
 Introductory lectures and seminars are held prior to the field trip.
-Participants will work in groups to solve structural, sedimentological, and biostratigraphic problems that can be related to the basin history.
+Participants will work in groups to solve structural, sedimentological, and biostratigraphic problems that can be related to basin history.

 After completing this course, students;

 - Have advanced knowledge of structural geology, sedimentology, and biostratigraphy.

 - Can collect and analyse their own dataset in preparation for oral and written presentations.

 The course is restricted to students admitted to the master programme in Geosciences at the University of Oslo.

 The course has a total of 16 places.
 Applicants are being ranked after the following two categories: